Flight-Free-UK/flight_free_uk_website/source/posts/the-trouble-with-saf.html.markdown

 author: FlightFree UK
 read_time_minute: 4
 ---
 ### There is a lot of talk about SAF from airlines and Governments keen to show their eco credentials.

 ##### But what is SAF, and is it as green as it sounds?

 Sustainable Aviation Fuels, or SAFs, can be made from biomass (biofuel) or green electricity (electrofuel or e-fuel).
 Airlines claim that SAFs are climate friendly and can [reduce CO2 emissions by 70%](https://www.sustainableaviation.co.uk/wp-content/uploads/2020/02/SustainableAviation_FuelReport_20200231.pdf) vs fossil fuels.

 But SAFs [emit at least as much CO2 as kerosene](https://www.aef.org.uk/2021/09/21/benefits-from-sustainable-aviation-fuels-must-not-be-over-claimed-aef-highlights-in-response-to-saf-consultation/) when burned – any greenhouse gas savings come in the production stage.
-For example, biofuels extract carbon from the atmosphere or biosphere during the growing stage, so the amount of carbon absorbed can be claimed as an emissions savings.
+For example, biofuels extract carbon from the atmosphere or biosphere as they grow, so the amount of carbon absorbed can be claimed as an emissions savings.
 In most cases, the figure is optimistic.

 > SAFs emit at least as much CO2 as kerosene when burned.